truggles/EIA_Cleaned_Hourly_Electricity_Demand_Data/README.md

 The reported demand value for each hour corresponds to the integrated mean value in megawatts over the previous hour.

+### Original Files

+The original data from the 10 September 2019 data query is located in directory `data/release_2019_Oct/original_eia_files/` and can be used to compare results or analyze other methods of cleaning.

 ## Available Cleaned Data